-We are steadfast in our commitment to maintain the highest ethical standards and protect the privacy and data of our families, providers, parent-teacher organizations, and schools.
+We are steadfast in our commitment to maintain the highest ethical standards and protect the privacy and data of our families, providers, schools, and community partners.

-As fathers of active school-aged children, Kiddo's co-founders Garrick Yau and Matt Yeh were frustrated with the absence of a single digital space to research and manage after-school and extracurricular programs for their children.
+As parents of active school-aged children, Kiddo's co-founders Garrick Yau and Matt Yeh were frustrated with the absence of a single digital space to research and manage after-school and summer programs for their children.
 The information sources available consisted of paper flyers sent home from school and browser searches, which generated incomplete results with minimal information about the quality of the service providers and their programs.
-Garrick and Matt also wanted to take meaningful social action that would provide enrichment opportunities for children in underserved communities.
-The Covid-19 pandemic created an immediate sense of urgency to launch Kiddo because the pandemic has deeply exacerbated the social disparity in our communities, while crippling small businesses, including many after-school and extracurricular activity providers.
+Garrick and Matt also wanted to take meaningful social action that would provide OST opportunities for children in underserved communities.
+The Covid-19 pandemic created an immediate sense of urgency to launch Kiddo because the pandemic has deeply exacerbated the social disparity in our communities, while crippling small businesses, including many OST activity providers.

-Garrick’s commitment to education started with his first entrepreneurial venture that focused on building sister-school partnerships between secondary schools in the US and China.
+Garrick’s commitment to education started with his first entrepreneurial venture that focused on building sister-school partnerships between public school districts in the US and in China.
 He continued to launch a second education venture in collaboration with Columbia University, where he received his MBA.
 The collaboration with Columbia University, Teachers College, focused on bringing students from different parts of the world and from different socioeconomic backgrounds together to investigate complex issues and participate as researchers, engineers, and ethical and creative contributors to academia.
-Through Kiddo, Garrick and Matt are able to help provide valuable enrichment experiences to children of all backgrounds.
+Through Kiddo, Garrick and Matt are able to help provide valuable OST experiences to children of all backgrounds.